A week of photographic communications class in Kailua-Kona Hawaii

 • Have subjects closer to the camera and not close to the background.

-• Move the subjects around to find the best place where you can easily see them and the site.
+• Move the subjects around to find the best place to see them and the site.
 Be careful that they don’t block so much of the background that you no longer know where they are for the photo.

 Fujifilm X-E2, Fujinon XF 18-55mm, ISO 6400, ƒ/4.5, 1/20, -1EV, flash 0 EV Slow Sync